tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 Tidepool hires specialty consultants and firms to help with work in areas where we do not have in-house expertise.

-For example, Tidepool works with:
+For example, Tidepool currently works with:
-* DuffLite, our mobile development partner
+* [DuffLite](dufflite.com), our mobile development partner
-* SJR Associates, Sheila Ramerman, our regulatory consultant
+* [SJR Associates](sjrassociates.com), Sheila Ramerman, our regulatory consultant

 Contracts are administered individually with these Consultants.